ZhuangLab/MERFISH_analysis/example_scripts/decoding/README_INSTALL.txt

+%--------------------------------------------------------------------------
-MERFISH_analysis installation
+% MERFISH_analysis installation
+%--------------------------------------------------------------------------
-Leonardo Sepulveda, 01/18/19
+% Leonardo Sepulveda, 03/01/2019

-Below is the steps I used to install the pipeline in the Harvard cluster.
-It assumes that you have already installed git, anaconda3, matlab, fftw and scons in your cluster (They are called using the module load command).
-Besides that, I noticed that some of the files in the package need small modifications, so I copied them to the folder modifiedFunctions.
-You will need to replace the version that comes from git for the ones provided.

-I provide a master script called runMERFISH that initializes variables and calls the main MERFISH script (MERFISHScheduler).
-I also provide a dataOrganization.csv file for a multi-z experiment.

-I tested the pipeline and I get the same results I got with the old pipeline.
+%
+% Below are the general steps used to install the pipeline in the Harvard
+% RC  cluster.
+This installation requieres to have the following packages
+% already installed:
+% - git
+% - anaconda3 (for python 2.7)
+% - matlab
+% - fftw
+% - scons
+%
+% In the installation below, these packages are called with the "module
+% load" command.
+%
+% The runMERFISH.m script is the main script used to launch the pipeline.
+% It contains the paths to several files required for the analysis, and
+%  also calls the MERFISHscheduler.m script, that is the main script to
+% run the decoding.
+The MERFISH_analysis/example_scripts/decoding folder
+% also contains 3 files required to seamlessly run the pipeline:
+% - L26E1_codebook.csv: file containing the mapping between gene names
+%   and their barcodes for the L26 library designed to show the
+%   performance of MERFISH in U-2 OS cells (Chen et al., Science (2015),
+%   Moffit et al.,PNAS(2016a); Moffit et al.,PNAS(2016b)).
+% - FPKMDataPublished.matb: File containing the expression level the
+%   genes targeted in the L26 library, measured by RNAseq (average of 3
+%   replicates, Moffit et al., PNAS (2016a))
+% - data_organization.csv: file containing information on the
+%   organization of the data files, for example, the names of the files,
+%   the frames in a multi-Z image associated to each bit for each round
+%   of hybridization, the frames containing the images for segmentation
+%   and image registration, etc.
+%--------------------------------------------------------------------------
+INSTALLATION INSTRUCTIONS:
+%--------------------------------------------------------------------------

 % Create folders
 mkdir new_merfish_pipeline